pr1nc3st4r/bot-template/README.md

 DO NOT add this file to your repo, instead save it to the same location you will be running your bot from.

 Enjoy!

+Step 1: Run the create_database.py file to create a new database file